-Overpayment recoveries are tracked in HIGLAS for Part A and Part B receivables and in VMS for DME receivables.
-CMS calculates savings as the sum of collections received for Part A, Part B, and DME receivables in the fiscal year during which the collection occurred.
-197 Offsets or recoupments made on overpayments that are fully or partially overturned on appeal are removed from savings in the fiscal year during which the appeal is processed.
+Therefore, there may be overpayments identified by a MAC in a prior fiscal year for which collections accrued in the current fiscal year.
+Offsets or recoupments made on overpayments that are fully or partially overturned on appeal are removed from savings in the fiscal year during which the appeal is processed.